phaedra042/arduino/garage_door/Readme.txt

 if door open single beep
 while door open and timer>0
 	{check state of door
-    		if double input increase counter #I presume that double input means neither open nor closed.
-Existing switches are low when open or closed. else counter = 0
+    		if double input increase counter. double input is both open and closed switches operated else counter = 0
-        timer tick() #I am mighty - what time interval is tick? timer--
+        timer tick() #I am mighty - what time interval is tick? as yet to be decided timer--
-        	if counter = 10 then increase timer by 100(real numbers later) if timer= 10 then beep
+        	if counter = 10 then increase timer by 100(real numbers later) and  beep if timer= 10 then beep
            }
-if timer = 0 toggle door switch else noop #does toggle door switch mean "operate door motor"?
+if timer = 0 toggle door switch else noop #does toggle door switch mean "operate door motor"? yep }
-}

 known state closed{